Parrot’s Taking Flight

 As an expert in app development and software architecture, Adam’s mastery of emerging tech enabled Parrot to build the most advanced language testing system in the world.
 His experience as a tech leader at SaaS start-ups has positioned Adam to make Parrot a language testing platform for the new decade.

-Christian comes to Parrot with a decade of experience leading agencies and marketing teams.
-His expertise in brand development, creative direction, and digital story-telling makes Parrot’s audiences take note.
+Christian comes to Parrot with a decade of experience leading marketing and product teams.
+His expertise in user experience, creative direction, and digital story-telling makes Parrot’s audiences take note.
 In the evenings, Christian is also an award-winning stand-up comedian.
 In fact, his debut comedy special, “Glutton for Punishment” was released in 2018.

 About Parrot’s Rating Scale